joshuacoven/HRS_Assembly/README.md

 * Saves time by only looking at desired files and desired sections of files based off of variables specified

 # To do
-* Have special variable lookup function so that we don't have to use the codebook
+* Have variable lookup function so that we don't have to use the codebook
 * Clean existing functions
-* Maybe variable cleaning option
+* Automatic variable cleaning for entries like 9999
 * Add variable weighting
-* Make HH level database

 # Instructions:
 1. Download the data: You will need an account and it can take up to 24 hrs to get your password